-- (a) Before the AER makes a general regulatory information order, it must publish: - (1) the proposed order; - (2) an explanatory statement that sets out objectives of the proposed order; and - (3) an invitation for written submissions on the proposed order.
+- (a) Before the AER makes a general regulatory information order, it must publish: - (1) the proposed order: - (2) an explanatory statement that sets out objectives of the proposed order; and - (3) an invitation for written submissions on the proposed order.

-- (b) The invitation must allow no less than 30 business days for the making of submissions (and the AER is not required to consider any submission made after the period has expired). - (c) The AER may publish such issues, consultation and discussion papers, and hold such conferences and information sessions, in relation to the proposed order as it considers appropriate. - (d) Within 80 business days of publishing the documents referred to in paragraph (a), the AER must: - (1) consider any submissions made in response to the invitation within the period allowed in the invitation; - (2) make a final decision on the order; and - (3) publish the final decision including: - (i) a statement of the reasons for the final decision (including a summary of each material issue raised in the submissions and the AER's response to it); and - (ii) if the final decision is to make the order (either in the terms in which it was proposed or in modified terms) the order in its final form. - (e) The AER may extend the time within which it is required to publish its final decision if: - (1) the consultation involves questions of unusual complexity or difficulty; or - (2) the extension has become necessary because of circumstances beyond the AER's control in order to determine appropriate priorities and objectives to be addressed through the preparation of network service provider performance reports.
+- (b) The invitation must allow no less than 30 business days for the making of submissions (and the AER is not required to consider any submission made after the period has expired). - (c) The AER may publish such issues, consultation and discussion papers, and hold such conferences and information sessions, in relation to the proposed order as it considers appropriate. - (d) Within 80 business days of publishing the documents referred to in paragraph (a), the AER must: - (1) consider any submissions made in response to the invitation within the period allowed in the invitation; - (2) make a final decision on the order; and - (3) publish the final decision including: - (i) a statement of the reasons for the final decision (including a summary of each material issue raised in the submissions and the AER's response to it); and - (ii) if the final decision is to make the order (either in the terms in which it was proposed or in modified terms) the order in its final form - (e) The AER may extend the time within which it is required to publish its final decision if: - (1) the consultation involves questions of unusual complexity or difficulty; or - (2) the extension has become necessary because of circumstances beyond the AER's control.